-- ☐ State the purpose of reverse osmosis. - $\hfill \square$ Describe the principles of reverse osmosis. - ☐ Describe the industrial applications. - Describe the advantages and disadvantages of reverse osmosis.
+- State the purpose of reverse osmosis. - $\hfill \Box$ Describe the principles of reverse osmosis. - $\hfill \square$ Describe the industrial applications. - Describe the advantages and disadvantages of reverse osmosis.

 Drinking Water Treatment

 The Drinking Water Fundamentals subject area covers methods and technologies for disinfecting, distributing, and filtering water systems and how these are used in industrial applications.